 Teasel occurs throughout North America and is well adapted to moist, sunny habitats including prairies, savannas, seeps and sedge meadows, roadsides, railroads, and other disturbed sites.
 Teasel reproduces from seed, and first-year rosettes have dark green, toothed-edged leaves with a puckered surface.
 During the rosette stage teasel develops a large taproot that may extend more than two feet in length.
 Some plants produce flowers after growing for one year as a rosette, whereas others take three or more years to flower.
 Flowers are purple and borne in dense heads with each flower subtended by spine-like bractlets.
 Stems and flower heads become woody at the end of the growing season, persisting through the following winter and sometimes over several seasons.
 Seeds usually fall within five feet of the mother plant, although it is suggested that birds may aid long distance dispersal.
 An average teasel plant produces 3,300 seeds.

 Teasel can also be controlled with digging or cultivation.
 In natural areas or grasslands, small infestations can be effectively removed with hand tools.
 Be sure to remove the root crown to prevent re-sprouting.
-Flowering stalks can be cut slightly below ground level just as plants start to flower.
-Avoid cutting stalks prior to flowering since the plants will re-sprout and flower again.
+Flowering stalks can be cut slightly below ground level, and the cut material bagged and removed from the site.
+Stalks that are cut prior to flowering may re-sprout and flower again.
 Inspect sites periodically and remove any plants that re-sprout from the crown.
 Mowing and prescribed burning are ineffective methods for controlling teasel, and no biological agents are available for the weed.

 It is important to remember that several years of treatment will be necessary to eradicate teasel from a desirable plant community.
 Seed production must be prevented to deplete the soil seed bank.

 ®™ Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.